akeyess/Analysis.flipsidecrypto/README.md

 :-------------------------:|:-------------------------:|:-------------------------:|:-------------------------:
 USDC-WETH SLP | 0x397ff1542f962076d0bfe58ea045ffa2d347aca0 |  0xa0b86991c6218b36c1d19d4a2e9eb0ce3606eb48  |  0xc02aaa39b223fe8d0a0e5c4f27ead9083c756cc2

-Now with the address, symbol, and decimals for both token0 and token1, we can put this info into one quey building onto the CTE from earlier
+Dispplays the same output as previously seen.
+Now with the address, symbol, and decimals for both token0 and token1, we can put this info into one query building onto the CTE from earlier

 ```
 WITH pools AS (